Easy chocolate whipped cream only requires 3 ingredients.

 chocolate whipped cream piped into glass jar

-Tips for Making Chocolate Whipped Cream with Cocoa Powder
+Instructions for Stabilized Chocolate Whipped Cream

 How long does it take to make whipped cream?